cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 ### LazyLedger SMT for State Commitment

 A Sparse Merkle tree is based on the idea of a complete Merkle tree of an intractable size.
 The assumption here is that as the size of the tree is intractable, there would only be a few leaf nodes with valid data blocks relative to the tree size, rendering a sparse tree.

+The full specification can be found at [Celestia](https://github.com/celestiaorg/celestia-specs/blob/ec98170398dfc6394423ee79b00b71038879e211/src/specs/data_structures.md#sparse-merkle-tree).
+In summary:

+* The SMT consists of a binary Merkle tree, constructed in the same fashion as described in [Certificate Transparency (RFC-6962)](https://tools.ietf.org/html/rfc6962), but using as the hashing function SHA-2-256 as defined in [FIPS 180-4](https://doi.org/10.6028/NIST.FIPS.180-4).
+* Leaves and internal nodes are hashed differently: the one-byte `0x00` is prepended for leaf nodes while `0x01` is prepended for internal nodes.
+* Default values are given to leaf nodes with empty leaves.
+* While the above rule is sufficient to pre-compute the values of intermediate nodes that are roots of empty subtrees, a further simplification is to extend this default value to all nodes that are roots of empty subtrees.
+The 32-byte zero is used as the default value.
+This rule takes precedence over the above one.
+* An internal node that is the root of a subtree that contains exactly one non-empty leaf is replaced by that leaf's leaf node.

 ### Snapshots for storage sync and state versioning